Bots, Disinformation, and the First Trump Impeachment: Results

 There are differences in the nature of content posted by the various account types.
 We first considered the quality of news stories shared by the accounts.
-We leveraged a previously published set of 60 news sites (20 mainstream, 20 hyper-partisan, and 20 fake news, with liberal and conservative leaning sites in each category) whose trustworthiness had been rated by eight professional fact-checkers \citep{pennycook2019fighting}.
-We followed the approach used in prior work \citep{pennycook2021shifting, mosleh2021perverse} and calculated a media quality score for each user by averaging the trustworthiness ratings of any of their impeachment related tweets that contained links to any of those 60 sites.
+We leveraged a previously published set of 60 news sites (20 mainstream, 20 hyper-partisan, and 20 fake news, with liberal and conservative leaning sites in each category) whose trustworthiness had been rated by eight professional fact-checkers \cite{pennycook2019fighting}.
+We followed the approach used in prior work \cite{pennycook2021shifting, mosleh2021perverse} and calculated a media quality score for each user by averaging the trustworthiness ratings of any of their impeachment related tweets that contained links to any of those 60 sites.
+There was a link of some sort in 11\% of the tweets, and of those with links, 12\% had a link from one of the 60 news sites.
+In total, we were able to calculate a media quality score for 217,692 users.
 The media quality score ranges from one to five, with higher values indicating higher trustworthiness.
-Like other researchers in this space \citep{guess2019less, grinberg2019fake, pennycook2021shifting, mosleh2021perverse}, we use source trustworthiness as a proxy for article accuracy, because it is not as feasible to rate the accuracy of every shared link.
+Like other researchers in this space \cite{guess2019less, grinberg2019fake, pennycook2021shifting, mosleh2021perverse}, we use source trustworthiness as a proxy for article accuracy, because it is not as feasible to rate the accuracy of every shared link.
+We note that our analysis of news quality is based on accounts in our dataset who share news stories, so care must be taken when generalizing to a broader set of accounts.
+Our conclusions apply only to the subset of accounts of each type who choose to share news stories.

-Figure \ref{fig:toxic} shows the average media quality score of the different account types.
+Fig~\ref{fig2} shows the average media quality score of the different account types.
 The first striking observation is that the media quality score is much higher for anti-Trump accounts than pro-Trump accounts.
 This is consistent with past work which found that pro-Trump (Republican) users were much more likely to share news from untrustworthy news sites than anti-Trump (Democratic) users \cite{grinberg2019fake}.
 We also find that within each partisan group, the media quality score of bots is lower than that of humans {(p-value $<10^{-6}$ for bots versus humans in each partisan group)}.
-Qanon humans have a lower media quality score than normal pro-Trump humans {(p-value $<10^{-6}$)} and normal pro-Trump bots (p-value = 0.0002).
+Qanon humans have a lower media quality score than both normal pro-Trump humans {(p-value $<10^{-6}$)} and normal pro-Trump bots (p-value = 0.0002).
 However, we find no statistical difference between the average media quality score for Qanon humans and Qanon bots (p-value = 0.29).